wxsd-sales/create-meeting-connect-flow/README.md

 3. Edit the **Custom Variables**.
 For the variable `MeetingSchedulerServiceAppToken`, use the your Service App Access Token

   > NOTE: The Service App access token needs to be refreshed.
-If you want to use this flow in production, a Webex Connect Custom Integration Node with oAuth configured should be used.
-You can still use this flow for demo purposed, updating the access token manually
+If you want to use this flow in production, a Webex Connect Custom Integration Node with oAuth configured should be created.
+You can still use this flow for demo purposes, updating the access token manually

 ## Parent Flow Setup